Voxelum/x-minecraft-launcher/README.md

 - static => static resources
   - locales => all the localization files

-Core minecraft feature is implemented [ts-minecraft](https://github.com/InfinityStudio/ts-minecraft).
+Core minecraft launcher logic is implemented [ts-minecraft](https://github.com/InfinityStudio/ts-minecraft).
 Therefore some bugs might be cased by this.

 ### Concept/Structure